 Dresses are an easy way to dress for day or evening.
 Choosing unusual fabrics, silhouettes, details, and colors will show you’re aware of trends and have a specific sartorial point of view.
-The black dress has a faux leather details while the rest is ponte, making it modern but also comfortable and washable.
-Pair with pumps for a special occasion, with wedges for work, with the sneakers for a day at the museums.
 The same holds true for the gray dress – it’s something that will look like an old grocery bag on a hanger but will look very modern and architectural on and can dress up and down (even pair with leggings) with ease.
 The other two dresses are more traditional, but the colors keep them from looking dowdy.

 Shop Jackets and Layering Pieces:

 Layers in your capsule wardrobe are a great way to transition between seasons and also to flatter the figure.
 A soft blazer out of ponte is not only comfortable and flattering, but will easily make your ponte bottoms into a suit.
 Soft jackets add interest and in a lightweight fabric with stretch will flatter the figure.
 For tees and tops, look for softer fabrics (silk, poly, rayon blends) that will drape nicely and not add bulk.
 Instead of a classic crew neck which can look severe, consider rounder necks, surplice and drape necklines.